VirgilSecurity/virgil-crypto-c/docs/c_module.md

 The c_macros item can have these attributes:

+definition:
+    Defines where component will be defined.
+This attribute must not be inherited.
+The definition attribute is optional.
+Its default value is "private".
+It can take one of the following values:

+Value: Meaning:
+public: Component definition is visible for outside world.
+private: Component definition is hidden in a correspond source file.
+external: Component definition is located somewhere.

 uid:
     Unique component identifier represents name that uniquely identifies component within models hierarchy.
 The uid attribute is optional.

-scope:
-    Defines component visibility within scope.
-This attribute must not be inherited.
-The scope attribute is optional.
-Its default value is "public".
-It can take one of the following values:

-Value: Meaning:
-public: Component is visible for outside world.
-private: Component is visible for outside world via private interface.
-internal: Component is visible only within library or a specific source file.

 is_method:
     The is_method attribute is optional.
 Its default value is "0".
 It can